0xZErr0r/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file hello will be in the working directory

 telnet towel.blinkenlights.nl = Write a script that will play the StarWars IV episode in the terminal.

- = Create a man that looks exactly like this one and passes all checks.